 Why choose us

-The Wellington Eye Centre was the first eye surgery in New Zealand to offer LASIK eye surgery, more than a year before any other clinic.
+The Wellington Eye Centre was the second laser eye surgery clinic to open in New Zealand and the first eye surgery in New Zealand to offer LASIK eye surgery, more than a year before any other clinic.

-The Wellington Eye Centre was also the first to offer Advanced Surface Ablation (ASA) Epi-LASIK in 2005 in New Zealand; and the first to offer femtoLASIK in 2009 using the VisuMax™ femtosecond laser - the most advanced laser vision correction technology on the planet.
+The Wellington Eye Centre has continued to be at the forefront of laser eye surgery technology.
+Dr Logan was the first to offer femtoLASIK in 2009 using the VisuMax™ femtosecond laser, followed by ReLeX SMILE™ in 2013, and most recently the first to install the VISUMAX™ 800 - the most advanced laser vision correction technology on the planet.

 Dr Andrew Logan

 Dr Logan qualified as a doctor with a Bachelor of Medicine (MB) and Bachelor of Surgery (CH.B) from Otago University in 1976, and completed his training as a specialist ophthalmologist in 1983.

 He was the first surgeon to perform LASIK surgery in New Zealand in 1995, more than a year before any other refractive New Zealand surgeon.
 Believing strongly in the benefits of laser eye surgery, he was the first eye surgeon in New Zealand to have it performed on himself in 1996.